MasterworksIO/action-wake-up-ec2-runners/README.md

 Assign that policy to a new user, which should be specific for this action, and create an access key and secret pair.

+For the action to be able to Categorize your instances between idle or busy, you need to [enable Detailed Monitoring](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-cloudwatch-new.html) on all of them.
+If not enabled, all your instance will be considered idle, which might make you under-staffed.

 ## Usage

 ```yaml